 This free flight rubber powered kit contains a full-size

-rolled plan, building and flying instructions, printed balsa wood,
+rolled plan, building and flying instructions, hand sorted printed balsa

-hand-picked balsa strip wood, rubber motor, propeller, thrust button,
+and balsa stripwood, rubber motor, E-B propeller, EBM thrust bearing,

-clear plastic for the windshield, wheels, landing gear, and Easy
+clear plastic for the windshield, wheels, landing gear wire, and Easy

-Built Lite colored tissue.
+Built Lite tissue in black and orange.
 You will need a building

 board, hobby knife, fine

 sandpaper, and glue.

 Building Skill / Flying Skill: Experienced / Experienced